-One of the key points that I considered Vietnam to be my new home base was how easy and straightforward it is to get and arrange your Vietnam visa.
+One of the key reasons I chose Vietnam as my new home base was how easy and straightforward it is to get and arrange your Vietnam visa.
 Here, I will show you the different types of Vietnam visas to make sure you will apply for the right one.
 (Fun fact about Vietnam: there are 21 different visa types in total!)

 |D||This category is given to foreign nationals who plan to travel to Vietnam on a visa-free agreement.|